Homemade alien robots are most excellent.

 - Iron Man: Tony Stark builds the first Iron Man suit out of spare weapons parts.
 It's much cruder than his later versions, but it gets the job done and breaks him out of captivity.

-- Similarly, his Evil Counterpart Ivan Vanko/Whiplash seemingly just slapped an arc reactor out of stuff in his garage.
+- Similarly, his Evil Counterpart Ivan Vanko/Whiplash seemingly just slapped an arc reactor together out of stuff in his garage.

 - Technically, Tony Stark made at least the first three versions of the Iron Man armor outside of a real facility.
 The first version was made from "scraps" in a cave.
 The second and third were actually built in his garage.
 It just so happens that his garage contains equipment that most modern factories lack.